 Bloor station is the first stop along the way.
 For many years, it was an unmanned station with two open-air platforms linking to two sets of stairs leading down to Bloor Street.
 Although located close to the Bloor-Danforth subway at Dundas West, connections were inconvenient, requiring a long walk to get around the Crossroads shopping centre development.
 Proposals to build a second exit to Dundas West connecting directly with Bloor GO station surfaced around 2002, but were blocked by the owners of Crossroads.
 In 2013, work began upgrading Bloor station to make it accessible and make it a shared stop with the Union Pearson Express air rail link.
 Once opened in 2015, this stop will feature that direct connection to Dundas West station, and be a fully accessible and sheltered station.

-North of Bloor station, the line passes some of the industrial remnants of the West Toronto Junction, before meeting the Canadian Pacific tracks at a diamond.
+North of Bloor station, the line passes some of the industrial remnants of the West Toronto Junction, before diving into a tunnel beneath the Canadian Pacific tracks.
+The first GO Train through this tunnel ran through southbound early on the Monday morning of May 26, 2014, ending service across one of the busiest track diamonds in Canada.
 This complicated junction was the industrial centrepiece of the Junction neighbourhood for over a century, but also a source of potential delays for GO transit, and an obstacle to improved service.
 Work which started in 2010 created a gigantic trench to take the Weston sub beneath the CP tracks, as well as built an overpass for Old Weston Road and a connecting track to the CP's Mactier sub.
-When work completes in 2015, it will not be a moment too soon for area residents, who have had to suffer through daily construction noise, and the pounding of pile-drivers to build the retaining walls.
+Although trains started using the tunnel beneath the CP tracks in May 2014, a fair amount of work remained, completing the Junction Road bridge over the Weston sub tracks, and expanding the number of tracks through the junction.
+Still, the first GO Trains through the tunnel were a good milestone for area residents, who have had to suffer through daily construction noise, and the pounding of pile-drivers to build the retaining walls.

 North of St. Clair, the line parallels Weston Road, passing beneath Rogers Road and then rising above the height of land to cross Black Creek and Black Creek Road over a pair of bridges.
 These were completely rebuilt in 2013 to allow for four tracks across the gaps.
 North of Weston station, the trip past the back yards of residential Weston will change to the darkness of a tunnel.
 On the surface above, the Mactier Sub branches off to the north, and goes on to run through Bolton (a possible destination for its own GO Train in a few years).